sidebase/nuxt-auth/docs/guide/authjs/custom-pages.md

 # Custom pages

 NuxtAuth delivers a set of prebuilt authentication pages, that you can use out of the box.
-However, often you would like to customize and change the authention pages to match your branding.
+However, often you would like to customize and change the authentication pages to match your branding.

 :::info
 Remember to disable any authentication related middleware on pages that unauthenticated users should be able to access (e.g. `signIn`)